ansible/ansible-sign/docs/rundown.rst

 If the above command produces no output, or one line of output that says that a "trustdb" was created, then you do not have a secret key in your default keyring.
-Please see the section below titled "Adding a GPG key to AWX or Ansible Automation Controller."
+In this case, refer to the aforementioned blog post to learn how to create a new keypair.

 If it produces output other than that, then you have a valid secret key and are ready to move on to "How to Access the Ansible Sign CLI Utility."

-Adding a GPG key to AWX or Ansible Automation Controller:
+Adding a GPG key to AWX or Ansible Automation Controller
 =========================================================

 In the command line, run the following commands: